 •Develop language skills through stories, poems, talking, drawing and playing.

 •Develop math skills through calendar work, counting, building, talking, drawing and playing.

 What is the role of the teacher?

-The role of the preschool teacher is that of a guide.
-The teacher will guide the children through lessons and play experiences, encouraging language and thinking skills while fostering good social skills.
+Kristin works ahead of time to prepare the environment and plan activities.
+Once the children arrive, the role of the preschool teacher is that of a guide.
+The teachers will guide the children through lessons and play experiences, encouraging language and thinking skills while fostering good social skills.
 This will all be done through developmentally appropriate activities.
-The teacher will help to build the child from the inside out.
+The teachers will help to build the child from the inside out.